AhmadMoussa/Video-to-Music/README.md

 ## Using:
 * Python
 * OpenCV
-* midiutil
+* Midiutil
+* Refer to this [tutorial](https://github.com/AhmadMoussa/Python-Midi-Ableton) to set up python and ableton

 ## Current Problems:
+* 05/08/2019 Need to find an efficient way to translate pixels into music.
-* Need to determine which midi library is best for my purpose.
+* ~~~Need to determine which midi library is best for my purpose.
 Vishnubob, music21 or midiutil are viable options.
-Maybe I will write my own library. (for now I am sticking to midiutil)
+Maybe I will write my own library. (for now I am sticking to midiutil)~~~ Not needed anymore, figured out how to send signals in realtime to ableton.
+Hence for now I don't require to handle midi files.
+Otherwise, midiutil works just fine.
 * Optimize pixel loops, currently the loops to detect color activations are not very efficient, I need to find a better way to do it.
 Viable options are cython or multithreading.
 Or both combined.
 Also look into OpenMP.
+05/08/2019 This is still a problem.
+I discovered that it is even worse now with high resolution videos.
+There has to be a much faster way than what I am doing.
-* 4/29/2019  need to send realtime midi signals to ableton live from python
+* ~~~4/29/2019  need to send realtime midi signals to ableton live from python~~~

 ## Actual Problem 4/28/2019
 Now that everything somehow works, I need to determine the best model for my algorithm to get desirable results.
 The questions that I'm asking myself are:
 1. How do certain colors translate into certain melodies, scales and modes?
   * maybe take into consideration the positional data of color triggers, https://www.youtube.com/watch?v=sxtUjeYJU7A comments on this video give relevant ideas
 2. What aspect does the color intensity play in this translation?
+05/08/2019 intensity could play some sort of threshholding value, such that certain notes only trigger if a certain value is surpassed.
 3. How is the amount of color present in a cell influencing the generated music?
 4. Could I use crowdsourcing and machine learning to get data and enhance my algorithm?
 5. explore histogram comparison to compare the amount of change of color between frames